BrandonTang89/BatchSD/README.md

      However BatchSD tries to deal with this by skipping that video and remembering to come back to download it.

      TLDR, don't worry, if you leave batchSD running long enough, all the songs will eventually be downloaded.

+What if my downloads die halfway or I want to stop because I need to do sth else.
+ANS: No worries, feel free to press the x on the window.
+     Next time you try downloading the same playlist or set of songs, BatchSD will automatically skip over any that have already been downloaded into the "songs" folder.

+My songs folder has many songs but my mp3 folder doesn't have anything, whats going on?
+ANS: You probably didn't let BatchSD convert the mp4 videos into mp3 songs yet.
+     Its alright tho, just open BatchSD, press "a" and [enter].
+     BatchSD won't download anything but will still help convert the mp4s in the songs folder to mp3s.

 Is this Piracy?
 ANS: nawwwwwhhhhhhhh thats uber lame and BatchSD is very cool so we dont do that here.